<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=314834185700910&amp;ev=PageView&amp;noscript=1">

 Also, another concern of the surveyed employees is the fear of running out of retirement funds; 67% of the 55-year-olds have this fear.
 This fear is not as intense but still present among other age groups, which results in a higher level of dependence on family support in later years; 24% of the 55-year-olds expected to require such support.

 Large Corporation employees must actively manage their finances and readjust their retirement plans for changing social security and economic conditions.
-As an example, Prudential provides a free Stock Simulator that helps individuals to make their investment decisions in a simulated market before actually investing in the real market.
+Paper trading and investment simulation tools are available from many financial platforms and can help individuals practice investment decision-making before committing real capital.

 The survey is an important call to action for Delek US Holdings employees, and it highlights the need to plan carefully and to be adaptable in the face of shifting social and economic forces as one enters retirement.